kailash-manasarovar/statement/docs/timeline/2021/december.md

 - The landlady, Beatriz, was angry and disagreeable.
 Hackers recently mentioned her grumpy demeanor online to me over the summer in 2024.
 - I signed the [rental contract](../../content/documents/contracto/rental-contract.pdf) and moved in on December 15th.

-!!! danger "Death clause"
+### Death clause

 - There is a clause in the rental contract about what happens if I were to die in the flat prior to termination of the lease.
 - It appears to relieve the owner of all indemnity enforced by Spanish law.
 - For a contract with an initial term of 1 year, this seems a little strange, sinister even.
 - I have never seen a clause like that in a rental contract before and I have read a great many.
 - Did someone get caught up in a legal situation previously in a case of a targeted person who did not have a clause like this in their rental contract?
 - Click to read the [death clause](../../content/documents/contracto/death%20clause.jpeg) in my rental contract.

+### Keys

 - She only gave me one key, of a set of four, and there was a bit of a drama about where the other keys were which seemed contrived.
 - I didn't trust Beatriz Garcia Morales and, from her weird behavior and manner, I felt it likely she would enter my apartment without my knowledge.